oasis-tcs/mqtt/contributions/mqtt-sn-v-2-0-incubator/prose/edit/src/ctrl-pack-catalog-03-auth.md

 ### AUTH Header{#auth-header}

 The first 2 or 4 bytes of the packet are encoded according to the variable length packet header format.
-Refer to [sec](#structure-of-an-mqtt-sn-control-packet) "Structure of an MQTT-SN Control Packet" for a detailed description.
+Refer to [sec](#structure-of-an-mqtt-sn-control-packet) for a detailed description.

 ### Packet Identifier{#aae---packet-identifier}